Muncy homers in 10th, Dodgers rally for 7-5 win over Rockies - KRDO

 AP Sports Writer

 DENVER (AP) — Max Muncy homered to start the 10th inning and the Los Angeles Dodgers rallied to beat the Colorado Rockies 7-5 to remain in the thick of the NL West chase.
 Muncy drilled a slider from Lucas Gilbreath to deep center, setting off a roar from the Dodgers faithful scattered throughout Coors Field.
 It also scored Justin Turner, who began the inning at second base.
 Trea Turner tied the game in the ninth with a two-out RBI single.
-The Dodgers moved within one game of NL West-leading San Francisco.
-LA is chasing its ninth straight division title.
+The Dodgers needed the win as they try to catch San Francisco for their ninth straight NL West crown.